What if you didn’t have to do the hard stuff that comes with managing a website — the site security, updates, and maintenance?

 Here’s why managed WordPress may not be a fit for your business.

 With managed WordPress, you have less control over what goes on in your server.
 You don’t get root access, and some of the applications you want to use may not be supported.

 Not for Price-Sensitive Users

-At a base price of $9.95 a month for three years, this hosting option is more expensive than the shared hosting plan, hence, unsuitable if you’re on a strict budget.
+This hosting option is more expensive than most shared hosting plans and unsuitable if you’re on a tight budget.
 We recommend, however, to factor in the cost of running a website, especially if you see it as a long-term goal, to realize that this is a good option.

 You can get a lot of benefits from managed WordPress hosting.
-Though this may cost you more money than most, the long-term results are well worth the price.
+Though it may cost you more money than most, the long-term results are well worth the price.

 In addition to optimal performance and security, you get preferential treatment when it comes to support.
 If you’re looking to start your WordPress journey, we’re one click away at ScalaHosting.